How to Set Up Slack in Skyone Studio

 6. Click "Manage Accounts".

-1. In the modal that appears, fill in the following fields:
+2. In the displayed modal, fill in the following fields:

 • Name: a name to identify the account